 You will typically find me hiking in pants.
 This is because I don’t like sun exposure, I prefer not to get leg scratches from bushes/trees, and mosquitos love me.
 I usually prefer to wear hiking leggings / yoga pants but for long hikes or when it will be brushy I usually opt for durable pants.

 For summer hiking you will often find me in the Backcountry Green Mountain Trail Tight and during winter I love the Backcountry Frary Fleece Tight.
-My favorite pair of hiking pants are the Arc’teryx Gamma LT Softshell Pant – I have put these through the ringer and they still look almost brand new!
+My recent favorite pair of hiking pants are the Outdoor Research Ferrosi Pant.
+They also make a convertible pair which is a great options if you like hiking in shorts and pants.

 I have only ever had to hike in rain pants a handful of times.
 They are usually very hot and sticky, so I wouldn’t recommend hiking in them unless it’s very rainy or if you’re on a multi-day trip and cannot afford to get your hiking pants wet.
 My top suggestions are the Black Diamond Stormline Stretch Pant and Marmot PreCip Eco Pant (pro tip: this style is also offered in short and long inseams!)